robertjdoig/telement/Matthew_Duddington_Report.md

 >- Takes input from the LMB.
 - Checks for the cooldown having ended.
 - Uses Robert's projectile position function to calculate the spawn offset.
-- Determins the element type that the player has active.
+- Determines the element type that the player has active.
 - Checks that the player has at least one filled crystals to use the power.
-- Examins what the raycaster has hit and whether it is tagged to react with that element.
+- Examines what the raycaster has hit and whether it is tagged to react with that element.
 - Spawns the element.
   - For *Air* it creates a collisionless visual and calls the floating platform movement code which checks the position of the block in a column and, if there is space to move, runs a timeline based animation to change its position.
   - For *Fire* and *Water* a physical projectile is propelled forwards and reports back on whether it has his a valid Fire/Water tagged object.
 (Water has a grace of three bounces in order to make avoiding the platforms easier)
 - Removes a crystal of that element type from the player's stock.
-- Plays the relevent element sound.
+- Plays the relevant element sound.
-- Finally a short cooldown is set to prevent acidental spamming of the power.
+- Finally a short cooldown is set to prevent accidental spamming of the power.

 ***Subtract element***
 >- Takes input from RMB.
 - Checks for the cooldown having ended.
 - Uses Robert's projectile position function to calculate the spawn offset.
-- Examins what the raycaster has hit and what element it is tagged to react with.
+- Examines what the raycaster has hit and what element it is tagged to react with.
 - If not already active, the active element type is automatically switched (an important user centric behaviour).
 - Checks that the player has at least one empty generic crystal and removes it.
-- Removes a gneric crystal from the player's stock.
+- Removes a generic crystal from the player's stock.
 - Calls the individualised element reactions either by applying a typed amount of token damage or with a specific function.
 - Spawns the visible and audio components of the effect.
-- Adds a new crystal to the player's stock of the relevent type.
+- Adds a new crystal to the player's stock of the relevant type.
-- Finally a short cooldown is set to prevent acidental spamming of the power.
+- Finally a short cooldown is set to prevent accidental spamming of the power.

-In the case of both the Add and Subtract, with further development of the project, some of the shared behaviours on each element's path could be wrapped up into seperate function graphs to avoid duplication (such as the crystal array incrementing and decrementing).
+In the case of both the Add and Subtract, with further development of the project, some of the shared behaviours on each element's path could be wrapped up into separate function graphs to avoid duplication (such as the crystal array incrementing and decrementing).

 **Aimed object detection**
 Raycast function checks for collision with specifically tagged objects, informing the UI class of points of interest to display to the player informational graphics.